 - Comfortable, quiet, safe and secure environment

-It is the philosophy of the Behavioral Health Program that, through the promotion of:
+It is the philosophy of the Behavioral Health Program that, those choosing to engage in the programs and pursue recovery will benefit from a more fulfilling and enhanced quality of life and will do so through the promotion of:

 - Respect for the individuality, uniqueness and dignity of each program participant (to include the resident, their family and staff), and